turbot/steampipe-plugin-auth0/docs/tables/auth0_action.md

 # Table: auth0_action

-Actions are secure, tenant-specific, versioned functions written in Node.js that execute at certain points within the Auth0 platform.
+Actions are secure, tenant-specific, versioned functions written in Node.js that are executed at certain points of time within the Auth0 platform.

 ## Examples

 ### Deprecated NodeJS 12 based code deployed

 ```sql
 select